Chorizo gnocchi with a Spanish vibe is a quick & easy meal that adds peas, broad beans & Manchego cheese all finished with sherry vinegar.

 This recipe is a perfect match for a nice Spanish Crianza Rioja if wine is your kinda thing!

-This simple chorizo gnocchi recipe has a distinct Spanish influence, combining chorizo sausage with manchego cheese and sherry vinegar and lightened up with peas and broad beans.
+This chorizo gnocchi recipe is a delicious and hearty dish that draws inspiration from the vibrant cuisine of Spain it combines chorizo sausage with manchego cheese and sherry vinegar, it is all freshened up with peas and broad beans.

 - 250g (9oz) Cooking Chorizo